Buying a home

 The Home Report

 Most properties which are marketed for sale will require to have a Home Report and to make it available to potential buyers.
 There are three parts to the report; a single survey of the property, an energy report and a property questionnaire.
-More information about the Home Report can be found on the Scottish Government website at www.scotland.gov.uk.
+More information about the Home Report on the mygov.scot website.

 Getting a survey